Cyrus Jones

-Cyrus Diego Jones Jr. (born November 29, 1993) is a former American football cornerback and return specialist of the National Football League (NFL).
-He played college football at the University of Alabama.
-He was drafted by the New England Patriots in the second round of the 2016 NFL Draft.
-He has also played for the Baltimore Ravens and Denver Broncos.
+Cyrus Diego Jones Jr. (born November 29, 1993) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the New England Patriots in the second round of the 2016 NFL draft.
+He was also a member of the Baltimore Ravens and Denver Broncos.

-Early years
+Early life

 Jones was born in Baltimore and attended elementary school at the Leith Walk Elementary/Middle School in northeast Baltimore.
 He played football and baseball in the Northwood neighborhood, also in northeast Baltimore.

 Jones attended Gilman School in Baltimore, Maryland.
 He played cornerback, wide receiver, and running back for the Greyhounds.
 As a senior, he had 2,365 all-purpose yards and 24 touchdowns on offense and five interceptions on defense.
 Jones committed to the University of Alabama to play college football.

 College career

 Jones played at Alabama from 2012 to 2015.
 Jones played wide receiver as a freshman in 2012, catching four passes for 51 yards.
 Prior to his sophomore year in 2013, he moved to cornerback.
 He played in 11 games with five starts that season and had 25 tackles, two interceptions and one sack.
 As a junior in 2014, he played in all 14 games and had 46 tackles and three interceptions.
 As a senior, he played in all 15 games and had 37 tackles and two interceptions.
 He also was Alabama's punt returner, returning 42 punts for 530 yards and four touchdowns.
-Jones was the Defensive MVP of the 2015 Cotton Bowl after intercepting a redzone pass from Connor Cook with 18 seconds left in the second half to halt Michigan State's momentum and preserve Alabama's eventual 38-0 shutout of the Spartans.
+Jones was the Defensive MVP of the 2015 Cotton Bowl after intercepting a redzone pass from Connor Cook with 18 seconds left in the second half to halt Michigan State's momentum and preserve Alabama's eventual 38–0 shutout of the Spartans.
 In addition, he returned a punt for a touchdown in the victory.